csamuele/Jammming/README.md

 Users can see information about each song such as, title, artist, and album

 Users can export their custom playlist to their personal Spotify account
+## Installation
+You'll need to use npm to install the react-scripts to run or build the project, you'll also need to get a client id from spotify's api and copy it into util/Spotify.js.
+Currently it is hardcoded until I learn more about OAuth.